divergencymcr/divergencymcr.github.io/current/artist/rajabi/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
 Mahboobeh Rajabi is a Digital Artist and theatre maker.
 She use different art forms such as dance, movement and digital skills like animation, as tools to shape her works.
 Mahboobeh is passionate about creating innovative performances, using new methods and models of practice from untold cultural stories.

+#### *Bored*
+A video musing on the meaning of home in lockdown.

+Please watch <a href="https://www.youtube.com/watch?v=AwZveRqxAWs&feature=youtu.be" target="_blank">*Bored* here</a>.

 #### *After Persepolis*
 The journey of a real Persian odyssey that continues into the present day.
 ![After Persepolis](classroom.jpg)